WHO WE ARE

 PROTEST.
 PERFORMANCE.
 RECONCILIATION.

-Aamjiwnaang, an indigenous community of 800 residents, is smothered by Canada's petrochemical industry.
-Two sisters, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and protecting their community's land and water.
-In The Chemical Valley Project, Broadleaf artists Kevin Matthew Wong and Julia Howman document and explore Canada’s ongoing relationship with energy infrastructure, its colonial past and present, and indigenous solidarity and reconciliation.
+In Sarnia, Ontario, an Indigenous community of 800 residents, is smothered by the Canadian petrochemical industry.
+Two siblings from Aamjiwnaang First Nation, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.

 Learn more about Aamjiwnaang at: